gunnbr/GthxNetBot/README.md

 * Gthx replaced the bot it used to track, so all the bot tracking code no longer needs to exist

 # TODO
-* Verify that actions are detected and update the last seen
+* (DONE?)
+Verify that actions are detected and update the last seen
 * Verify that direct messages work
 * Implement lurkers module
 * Fix automatic build and deploy rules on github